 The last homebuying team member we'll discuss in this module is the closing agent.
-The closing agent collaborates with the real estate agent or broker during the final step in the property purchase, "closing on the home."
+The closing agent works closely with the real estate agent or broker during the last stage of buying a home, known as 'closing on the home.'